-To get a fundamental understanding of what is needed from a societal perspective for water reuse to be implemented, we engage with private citizens, special interest groups, indigenous organizations and scholars, industry, municipal governments, government regulators, and water service providers.
+To get a fundamental understanding of what is needed from a societal perspective for water reuse and resource recovery to be implemented, we engage with private citizens, special interest groups, indigenous organizations and scholars, industry, municipal governments, government regulators, and water service providers.
 For each stakeholder group we want to know:

 - What knowledge exists regarding water reuse and resource recovery and what further information is needed?

 - What kinds of potential reclaimed water (i.e. stormwater, rainwater, greywater, municipal) would be of interest and for what uses (e.g. irrigation, toilet flushing, washing, etc.)?

 - What current water reuse and resource recovery projects are known?

 - What are the barriers and facilitators to successfully implementing water reuse and resource recovery projects?

-We are currently conducting various types of social engagement projects, including interviews, focus groups, online engagements, and public workshops to create a broad understanding of the reality of water reuse.
+We are currently conducting various types of social engagement projects, including interviews, focus groups, online engagements, and public workshops to create a broad understanding of the reality of water reuse and resource recovery.

 Interviews with Regulators

-Interviews with government regulators in Alberta are being conducted in order to understand the decision making processes regarding water reuse.
-This study aims to identify key concerns and provide a baseline assessment of water practitioners’ perceptions and understandings of risks regarding water reuse.
+Interviews with government regulators in Alberta are being conducted in order to understand the decision making processes regarding water and resource recovery.
+This study aims to identify key concerns and provide a baseline assessment of water practitioners’ perceptions and understandings of risks regarding water and resource recovery.

 Interviews with Experienced Water Reuse Professionals